abhi478jeetur-rgb/abhi478jeetur-rgb/README.md

 ## 📝 Latest Projects

-- **dino-cal**: A JavaScript-based project (Check it out in my repos!)
+- **dino-cal**: A JavaScript-based calendar application
-- More SaaS projects coming soon...
+- More projects coming soon...

 ---

-⭐️ **Feel free to explore my repositories and reach out if you want to collaborate!**
+⭐️ **Feel free to explore my repositories and reach out for collaboration or project inquiries!**